TiffyZ/WebAPIAssessment/README.md

 ## Test:
-The test files are placed in the /test folder.
+The test files are placed in the test folder.
+Because there is not database configuration, function tests will be simulated to run in `src/test/com/example/webapiassessment/controller/RewardControllerTest.java`